ngerakines/heman/README.markdown

 # TODO

+Daemon:

+ * Create an avro / pb / thrift / json interface.
+ * Create a command line client.
+ * Create a small benchmark tool.

 Stats:

  * Add function to store to garbage collect old data.
- * When adding stats, support both 'incr' and 'set' operations.

 Rules:

 Health:

- * Add hashtable or binary search tree to represent health rules.
- * Add function to iterate over datasets for a given namespace.
- * Add lua support.
+ * Load lua scripts as in-memory strings instead of loading from the fs each time.